EEvangelisti/hfinder/README.md

 ## Running

-You can then run HFinder as follows:
+After installation, HFinder provides a command-line interface.
+Run it with the following syntax:

 ```
-$ hfinder <action>
+hfinder <action>
 ```

 where action can be `preprocess`, `train`, or `predict`.